 |• Section 80E (Intt. on loan for higher studies)||• Section 80G (Donations)|

 |• Section 80EE (Intt. on loan for residential house property)||• Section 80G (Donations)|

 |• Section 80GG (House rent)||• Section 80GGA (Donations)|

 |• Section 80GGC (Sci.
 Research/Rural Dev.)||• Section 80RRB (Royalty on patents)|

 |• Section 80QQB (Royalty on books)||• Section 80TTA (Saving bank intt.)|

 |• Section 80U (Physical disability)||• Section 24 (Home loan intt.)|

 This section has been introduced by the Finance Act 2005.
 Broadly speaking, this section provides deduction from total income in respect of various investments/ expenditures/payments in respect of which tax rebate u/s 88 was earlier available.
 The total deduction under this section (alongwith section 80CCC and 80CCD) is limited to Rs.
-1 lakh only (proposed to be increased to Rs.
-1.50 lacs from 01.04.2014).
+1.50 lakh only (Increased from Rs.
+1.00 lacs w.e.f.
+01.04.2014).